First Time User? Enroll now.

 Bacterial vaginosis is more common if you are sexually active.
 But if you aren't having sex, you can also get it.

 Here are some tips to help prevent bacterial vaginosis.

-It is always important to practice safer sex to prevent sexually transmitted infections, whether or not you have bacterial vaginosis.
-Preventing an STI is easier than treating an infection after it occurs.
+It is always important to practice safer sex to prevent sexually transmitted infections (STIs), whether or not you have bacterial vaginosis.

 Bacterial vaginosis often clears up on its own.
-But in some women it doesn't go away on its own.
-And for many women it comes back after it has cleared up.
-Antibiotic treatment works for some women but not others.
+But in some cases it doesn't go away on its own.
+If your symptoms don't go away, treatment usually helps.
+But sometimes bacterial vaginosis comes back after it has cleared up.

 Bacterial vaginosis usually doesn't cause other health problems.
 But in some cases it can lead to serious problems.